linzhewang/Aircraft-6DOF-Simulation---Handling-Qualities/README.md

 Features
 ============
-* Compute the states of the 6DOF rigid body dynamics
+* Compute the states of the nonlinear 6DOF rigid body dynamics
 * Provide real time visualization via FlightGear
 * Determine the equilibrium points of the dynamics model
 * Linearize the dynamics model at the desired trim points